metosin/cloud-busting/README.md

 Using these examples requires that you fork this repository since in later steps you are required to modify some configurations and commit e.g. the state file to your own repository.

 After forking this repository you should read [installing terraform instructions](README-installing-terraform-and-cli.md).

+Then, you can proceed to read a bit of [general instructions](aws/README.md).

+After that, you can run the [ecs-demo](aws/ecs-demo/README.md).